nickyiliwang0000/h/applied-javascript/how-to-organize-your-javascript.md

 let twitter = '@thisishackeryou'; //created by you
 ```

-Since variables can be re-assigned in JavaScript, we've gone ahead and over-written the widget's variable and most likely broken it!
+Since variables can be reassigned in JavaScript, we've gone ahead and reassigned the widget's variable and most likely broken it!
 Again, we can fix this through better organization.

 ### Scope

 In our sample conflict above, we're running into what's called a scope issue.

 Variables declared outside of a function are part of the **global** scope.
-This means they can be accessed (and over-written!) from *anywhere* in your code.
+This means they can be accessed (and reassigned) from *anywhere* in your code.

 On the other hand, variables declared inside a function have **local** scope.
 This means they're only available to other code *inside the function*